Sober Jack and the Tea Muses: A Vancouver Diary

 Massive knowledge and research skills, this guy Chris has.
 This entire neighborhood, he knows it.
 Quite well.
 I learn about railroad history, opium history and how Victoria is still pissed off that Vancouver wound up being the “big” city in this part of Canada.
 The whole shootin’ match of Victoria Chinatown -- I drink it down slowly, sip by sip, like an aged pu’erh.

 Between Chris in Victoria and Judy in Vancouver, I am turning Chinese.
 Channeling the Tang Dynasty poets.
 Tea and travel and poetry are inseparable components of life.
 Kerouac would be proud.

 Back at Silk Road, I'm in the home stretch.
 It’s Harvest Moon and the manager is performing a Tea Ceremony for three of us -- it’s just me and a tourist couple, with moon cake included.
-I’m dreading having to go back home to San Jose, but I am content.
+I am content.